Lvbm/datastack/README.md

 ## Introduction

-DataLakeStudio is a big data ide platform, is designed for Data Lake & Data Warehouse.
+DataLakeStudio is a big data ide platform, designed for Data Lake & Data Warehouse.

 ## Features